ChaimStanton/pingtester/README.md

 ![Picture of sample image](sampeImage.jpg "picture of sample image")

 ## Example
-To see an example of this [click here](http://pingtester.chaimstanton.co.uk/) (Note: this is completely static)
+To see a non live demo of this please [click here](https://pingtester.chaimstanton.co.uk/)

 ## Usage
 ### Run the program on linux